Patrick Doyle (Irish republican)

-Patrick Doyle was one of six men hanged in Mountjoy Prison on the morning of 14 March 1921.
-He was aged 29 and lived at St. Mary's Place, Dublin.
+Patrick Arthur Doyle (28 August 1889 – 14 March 1921) was one of six men hanged in Mountjoy Prison on the morning of 14 March 1921.
+He was aged 31 and lived at St. Mary's Place, Dublin.
 He was one of The Forgotten Ten.

 Background

 Doyle was involved in an arms raid on Collinstown Aerodrome in 1919.
 Together with Frank Flood, he was involved in planning several attempts to free Kevin Barry from Mountjoy in the days before Barry's own execution in November 1920.
 Flood would later be hanged on the same morning as Doyle.

 Arrest, detention and execution

 Doyle was a member of 'F' Company, 1st Battalion, Dublin Brigade, Irish Republican Army and was tried on 24 February 1921 by court-martial, charged with high treason and levying war against the King for his part in an attempted ambush at Drumcondra on 21 January that year.
 The six men were hanged in pairs beginning at 6 in the morning.

 He was a carpenter and married with four children.
 His wife gave birth to twins shortly before his death, one of whom died on 12 March.
 Reportedly, she caught a chill returning from a visit to the prison.
 Doyle's brother Seán was killed in action at the Custom House six weeks after the execution.